top of page

 Prof. Anna Rotkirch

-Prof. Anna Rotkirch is a Research Professor and Director of the Population Research Institute in Finland.
+Bio Prof. Anna Rotkirch is a Research Professor and Director of the Population Research Institute in Finland.
 Her research on family ties, fertility and population dynamics in Europe seeks to integrate evolutionary and demographic approaches.
 Rotkirch currently studies childbearing cues and the role of digitalisation for fertility decline.
 She is co-PI of “Social networks, fertility and wellbeing in ageing populations” with funding from the Strategic Research Council of Finland, and has also served as the governmental Rapporteur on demography in Finland.

 ABSTRACT SUBMISSION & REGISTRATION

-Abstract submission will begin 1st of November and registration will be open from January 15th.
+Abstract submission will begin 1st of November.

 Pre-conference: